Giant Sequoias Get People’s Attention

 Trees Beyond Time

-These trees have seen it all, including now witnessing a single animal species take over the planet and render it unlivable for thousands of beyond human kin who will never return.
-For this I am so sorry.
-I try to fathom what this means for an entire species to disappear into nothingness, let alone for this to happen every day.
+These trees have seen it all, including now witnessing a single animal species take over the planet and render it unlivable for thousands others.
+Too many of our beyond human kin to count will never return to this planet, their home; they simply do not exist.
+It’s hard to understand and accept this kind of nothingness.
+For this I am deeply grieved and beyond sorry.
+I try to fathom what this means for an entire species to disappear, let alone for this to happen every day.
 We are so fortunate to still have the Sequoias here.
 Can we take the awe and reverence we feel standing in a Giant Sequoia grove and apply that to the Earth and all the living systems that give rise to this wonder?
-Can we recognize that the planet is full of this wonder?
-Let us not waste it before we even know it.
+Can we recognize that the planet is too full of gifts to count in a lifetime?
+Let us not waste them before we even know them.
 Capitalism is good at that.
-Let us all connect to Giant Sequoias and their long long story.
-Let us be part of it and not an obstruction to it.
+Let’s connect to Giant Sequoias and their long long story.
+Let us be part of this story by helping them live through the anthropocene.

 Baby Sequoias in Arboretum Detroit’s tree nursery - Photo by Garrett MacLean